-Officials are promoting lower-cost, short-term health plans
+Trump’s cheaper short-term health plans have coverage gaps

+The new policies don't have to cover existing medical conditions and they offer limited benefits.
+That may not translate to broad consumer appeal among people who need an individual policy.

-WASHINGTON (AP) — The Trump administration is clearing the way for insurers to sell short-term health plans as a bargain alternative to pricey Obama-law policies for people struggling with high premiums.
+WASHINGTON (AP) — The Trump administration on Wednesday cleared the way for insurers to sell short-term health plans as a bargain alternative to pricey Obama-law policies for people struggling with high premiums.

-But the policies don’t have to cover existing medical conditions and offer limited benefits.
-It’s not certain if that’s going to translate into broad consumer appeal among people who need an individual policy.
+But the new policies don’t have to cover existing medical conditions and they offer limited benefits.
+That may not translate to broad consumer appeal among people who need an individual policy.

 Officials say the plans can now last up to 12 months and be renewed for up to 36 months.
 But there’s no federal guarantee of renewability.
 Plans will carry a disclaimer that they don’t meet the Affordable Care Act’s requirements and safeguards.
-More details were expected Wednesday.

 Most Read Business Stories